 Qatar Participates In Talks On Hormuz Shipping Security

-The State of Qatar participated yesterday in a meeting on freedom of navigation in the Strait of Hormuz, hosted by President of the French Republic Emmanuel Macron and the United Kingdom's Prime Minister Keir Starmer via video conference.
+Doha, Qatar: The State of Qatar participated on Friday in a meeting on freedom of navigation in the Strait of Hormuz, hosted by President of the French Republic HE Emmanuel Macron and the United Kingdom's Prime Minister HE Keir Starmer via video conference.

-The State of Qatar was represented by HE the Minister of State for Foreign Affairs Sultan bin Saad al-Muraikhi.
+The State of Qatar was represented by Minister of State for Foreign Affairs HE Sultan bin Saad Al Muraikhi.

 Legal Disclaimer: